inveniosoftware/training/11-linking-records/README.md

 ## About references in Invenio

 Invenio uses the [jsonresolver](https://github.com/inveniosoftware/jsonresolver) module to define and resolve references between records.
-The `$ref` URL is generated using a "fake" domain defined by the config variable `JSONSCHEMA_HOST` (it is not meant to be a real URL) to be able to avoid performing real HTTP request when resolving but instead calling a Flask route method implementation.
+The `$ref` URL is generated using an host domain defined by the config variable `JSONSCHEMA_HOST` (it is not meant to be an existing URL) to be able to avoid performing real HTTP request when resolving but instead calling a Flask route method implementation.

 Given that it is an internal reference, you should not expose this field and URL when returning the schema and the records through APIs.
 To avoid that, by default [invenio-records-rest](https://invenio-records-rest.readthedocs.io/en/latest/usage.html) JSON serializers defines `replace_refs=True` as parameter.
 Moreover, as you saw, the URL will be hardcoded in each record.
 If you need to change it, you will have most probably to perform an update to all your records.